dribbleanalytics/woj-shams-twitter-ai/README.md

 We trained the model with categorical cross-entropy loss on 100 epochs.

 Given any seed text, the model can predict any number of future words.
+The trained models are in the "trained-models" folder.

 ## The results